Residential Schools Missing Children Community Support Fund: Program Guidelines

 For further information please contact Crown-Indigenous Relations and Northern Affairs Canada by email: enfants_disparus-missing_children@rcaanc-cirnac.gc.ca

-Annex A: Expense categories and items
+Annex A: Expense Categories and Items

-Expense category: Ceremonies and gatherings
+Ceremonies and gatherings

-• ceremonial gifts
+• ceremonial gifts (see limitations on eligible expenses below

 • refreshments

-• site clean-up
+• site clean up

 • site security

-• site venue expenses
+• venue costs

-• technical support (visual, sound and lighting)
+• technical support (visual, sound, lighting)

 • venue rental